 Lisa Purcell

 Lisa (she/her) has been leading community-based environmental education programs with adults and children for so many happy years.
 She believes people of all ages need a connection with the great outdoors, and she loves her work — watching individuals look at the world around them with wonder.
-Now Director of Four Winds, Lisa was Associate Director at Smokey House Center in Danby, VT and Program Director at Vermont Institute of Natural Science.
+Now Executive Director of Four Winds, Lisa was Associate Director at Smokey House Center in Danby, VT and Program Director at Vermont Institute of Natural Science.
 She has served as president of the board of directors of both Vermont’s Statewide Environmental Education Programs (SWEEP) and the New England Environmental Education Alliance (NEEEA).
-Over the years, Lisa has held a variety of education-related positions: coordinating adventure-based team building and staff professional development programs, developing a college service learning program, assisting in a preschool, working in public and school libraries.
+Over the years, Lisa has held a variety of education-related positions: coordinating adventure-based team building and staff professional development programs, developing a college service learning program, assisting in a preschool, working in public and school libraries, and teaching natural science.
 She is the editor of Hands-On Nature, 2nd edition (2000), a natural science curriculum guide.
 Lisa earned a Master’s degree in environmental administration from Antioch New England Graduate School and a B.A. in Geography from Indiana University, Bloomington, IN.